Dartmouth–Hitchcock Medical Center: Centers and programs

 DHMC is home to a number of centers and programs.

 The Children's Hospital at Dartmouth Hitchcock Medical Center (CHaD) is the state's only children's hospital.
 Also, the Dartmouth Cancer Center, based at the Norris Cotton Cancer Care Pavilion in Lebanon, is one of only 51 National Cancer Institute-designated comprehensive cancer centers in the nation.

 The Dartmouth Hitchcock Advanced Response Team (DHART), which operates out of bases at DHMC and at the Manchester-Boston Regional Airport, provides ground and air medical transportation services to the medical communities of northern New England.
 In addition, DHART flight crews respond to public safety agency requests for medical evacuation of trauma patients from scenes of injury and will transport to the closest trauma center in the region.

-Dartmouth-Hitchcock Advanced Response Team Eurocopter EC135 in 2013.
+Dartmouth Hitchcock Advanced Response Team Eurocopter EC135 in 2013.

-The Center for Surgical Innovation (CSI), a joint endeavor between Dartmouth-Hitchcock, the Geisel School of Medicine at Dartmouth and the Thayer School of Engineering, is a surgical facility that features a controlled surgical environment with integrated multi-modal 3D imaging and prioritization of research activity.
+The Center for Surgical Innovation (CSI), a joint endeavor between DHMC, the Geisel School of Medicine at Dartmouth and the Thayer School of Engineering, is a surgical facility that features a controlled surgical environment with integrated multi-modal 3D imaging and prioritization of research activity.
 The CSI contains two operating rooms and two procedure rooms equipped with advanced technology including CT, MRI, fluoroscopy, robotics and surgical navigation.

 The Jack Byrne Center for Palliative & Hospice Care, an inpatient unit of DHMC, offers quality short-term care to seriously ill patients who live in the Upper Valley of New Hampshire and Vermont.
 The Palliative Care Program provides personalized care, community programming, clinical research and education opportunities to patients and families.

 The Heart & Vascular Center at DHMC provides continuous heart attack care and treats more than 800 patients with heart attacks every year, more than most other academic health centers in New England.